-

 Our payment policy is designed to give you the most flexibility when reserving your mission trip experience with Group Mission Trips.

-Register November 1st-March 15th: $50 non-refundable deposit per person plus 50% of the remaining balance is due upon registration.*
+• Register March 15th-May 14th: Pay the $50 deposit* per person plus 50% of your group’s balance upon registration.

 *Deposits are non-refundable.
 Registration fees are in U.S. dollars and can be paid by check, money order, or credit card.